a11smiles/WellArchitected-OpenHack/challenges/ch1/README.md

 ### Performance Tests

 To run performance tests, you can leverage <a href="https://k6.io" target="_blank">k6</a>.
-A heavily-documented sample script along with basic instructions can be found in the <a href="https://github.com/Azure/WellArchitected-Tools/tree/main/Perf/k6" target="_blank">Well-Architected Framework Tools</a> repo.
-All you need to do is update the URLs in the script and execute it against the Woodgrove Bank application endpoints.
+A heavily-documented sample script along with basic instructions can be found in the OpenHack portal.
+All you will need to do is update the URLs in the script and execute it against the Woodgrove Bank application endpoints.
+You can follow the instructions included with the k6 script to configure it and execute it within your environment.

 Note that k6 is not required and you may use any other tool you prefer, but you must be able to demonstrate adequate knowledge of the test results.

-> **NOTE:** As you conduct performance tests for your customers, if you find they are not currently using any performance testing tools, you can point them to script in the Well-Architected Framework Tools repo.
+> **NOTE:** As you conduct performance tests for your customers, if you find they are not currently using any performance testing tools, you can point them to a sample k6 script in the <a href="https://github.com/Azure/WellArchitected-Tools" target="_blank"> Well-Architected Framework Tools</a> repo.
 The repo is public and the script is designed to be easily modified based on the needs of the user.
+This can be a great learning opportunity for your customer.

 ## Success criteria